Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 Still.
 With time, discipline, and continued therapies…

-“So, are we in agreement on prognosis?”
+"So, are we in agreement on prognosis?"

-“He stands a fighting chance,” Nofl nodded.
-“And that is all he would have asked for.”
+"He stands a fighting chance," Nofl nodded.
+"And that is all he would have asked for."

-“In that case,” Forln stood, “I shall take my rest and prepare.
-I would...appreciate...if both of you would remain as online consultants.”
+"In that case," Forln stood, "I shall take my rest and prepare.
+I would...appreciate...if both of you would remain as online consultants."

 That was a form of honor that would have its consequences, given their ranks, but no matter.
 The patient came first, and the science would follow.